idembele70/todo/documentation/specification.md

 ##### Alternative Flows:

+- **Empty Input on Confirm**
-- If the user confirms with and empty input:
+  - If the user confirms with an empty input:
-  The todo item is deleted from the list.
+    - The todo item is deleted from the list.

 #### Postconditions: